enkidevs/curriculum/lua/roblox-studio/intro-to-scripting-ii/functions-in-studio.md

 ---

 ## Content
-Functions are an essential part of coding, and remains true for Roblox Studio.
-In studio, functions can be used to run code in a specific manner and is **accessible to numerous uses with different parameters**.
+Functions are an essential part of coding and remains true for Studio.
+In Studio, functions can be used to **run code whenever called upon**.

 For instance, a developer could create a function that adds tax to every purchase in an in-game store: